domkirby/SimpleWindowsSessionTimer/README.md

 If you do not intend to modify the program before using it, please go to the [released version](https://github.com/domkirby/SimpleWindowsSessionTimer/releases/tag/v1) and follow those instructions.

-**Note: The app can be closed from the task manage

 *This is my first C# app so please pardon the sloppy code, learning as I go :*